Dylancer1998/awesome-visual-localization-papers/README.md

 <details>
 <summary> <b>[A Vote-and-Verify Strategy for Fast Spatial Verification in Image Retrieval]</b> Johannes L. Sch¨onberger.
 ACCV, 2016. <a href="https://github.com/vote-and-verify">[Code]</a></summary>
 Although the paper's name is retrieval, but the verification method is closer to feature matching.
 Previous verification frameworks based on RANSAC were too slow.
 This paper gave a hypothesize-and-verify approaches which was very fast.
+This paper is integrated to the colmap framework.
 </details>

 <details>